LorenFrankLab/spyglass/README.md

    > Again, if you're using your own MySQL server, then you may need to change the other settings as well.

-Finally, open up a python console and import `nwb_datajoint` to check that the installation has worked.
+Finally, open up a python console (e.g. type `ipython` in the terminal) and import `nwb_datajoint` to check that the installation has worked.

 ## Tutorials